The light MSSM Higgs boson mass for large $\tan\beta$ and complex input parameters: Resummation of logarithmic bottom Yukawa contributions

 Therefore, the one-loop counterterm for the bottom-quark mass in this scheme has the following form,

 where $\delta \mu$ is the counterterm for the Higgsino mass parameter $\mu$.
 The actual bottom quark mass, which is used in the calculation, is then given by

 It can be shown by explicit calculation that the renormali{\sz}ation scale dependence of $m_b^{\DR,\MSSM}(Q)$ is canceled out by the scale dependence contained in the combination of the counterterms $\delta m_{\tilde{b}_2}^2, \delta m_{\tilde{b}_1}^2$ and $\delta s_{2\theta_b}$ in the bracket of \Eq{eq:mbPietro}.
-Therefore, $\widehat{m}_b$ is scale independent at the one-loop level if the Higgsino mass parameter $\mu$ and $\tbe$ are renormali{\sz}ed in the \DR scheme as assumed throughout this work.
+Therefore, $\widehat{m}_b$ is scale independent at the one-loop level if the Higgsino mass parameter $\mu$ and $\tbe$ are renormali{\sz}ed in the \DR\footnote{To be more precise, these parameters are defined in the \DRp scheme \cite{Jack:1994rk}.
+We will, however, not make any distinction between \DR and \DRp schemes throughout this paper except of \Sec{sec:04_NNNLL}.} scheme as assumed throughout this work.
 In \FH, the associated renormali{\sz}ation scale is by default set equal to $M_t$.

 Due to the $SU(2)_L$ gauge symmetry, the bilinear soft SUSY-breaking parameters $m_{\tilde{b}_L}$ and $m_{\tilde{t}_L}$ are equal to each other at the tree level.
 This relation is broken at the one-loop level.
 The counterterms for $m_{\tilde{t}_L}$ and $m_{\tilde{b}_L}$ read